microsoft/Windows-iotcore-samples/Samples/SPIWS2812b/README.md

 Each color of RGB is represented by a byte.
 How we seen, each bit of WS2812B needs 4 bits of the data sent by the SPI, so to send 8 bits of WS2812B we'll use 4 bytes (two bits on each byte).

-And finally, we build this bytes for all the colors.
+And finally, we build this bytes for all colors.

 ```csharp
 public bool Write(int pixel, byte red, byte green, byte blue)